Computer Science Course Outline

 You take four papers, including two compulsory Computer Science papers and at least one Mathematics paper.

-Most students take the Part IA Mathematics paper from Natural Sciences and one from the following:
+Most students take the Part IA Mathematics paper from Natural Sciences.
+The fourth paper is chosen from the following:

 - a third Computer Science paper covering topics including computer graphics, human-machine interaction and machine learning (students not taking this paper in Year 1 must take it in Year 2)